 Discount Hotels in Vietnam : Hanoi, Ho Chi Minh City (Saigon), Dalat, Danang, Hoi An, Hue, Nha Trang, Vung Tau, Halong, Hai Phong, Chau Doc, Binh Dinh, Can Tho, Lao Cai, Phan Thiet, Long Hai, Phu Quoc, Ninh Binh, Nghe An (Vinh), Dien Bien

-Find our comprehensive Vietnam Travel Guide with Vietnam Travel Tips and Vietnam Travel info on Vietnam Sightseeing, Vietnam Dining and Vietnam Transport.
-Do have a look at our recommended Vietnam hotels
+Your Vietnam Travel Guide has all the Vietnam Travel Tips with Vietnam Travel info on Vietnam Sightseeing, Vietnam Dining and Vietnam Transport.
+Also have a look at our recommended Vietnam hotels

 , Hanoi hotels